acemonstertoys/ace_laser_fatt_app/README.md

 ---
 # Project Overview
-### Ace laser fob all the things app is a *laser cutter* access control system that allows Ace Makerspace to charge $/min for laser cutting time.
-It allows users to log laser usage time, using *RFID keys* to authenticate which user is actively logged in.
+### Ace laser fob all the things app is a laser cutter access control system that allows Ace Makerspace to charge $/min for laser cutting time.
+It enables users to log laser usage time, using RFID keys to authenticate which user is actively logged in.

-##### The hardware used is: a Raspberry Pi, a touch screen, a RFID reader and a custom built electronic laser cutter interface built upon a teensy microcontroller.
+### The hardware used is a Raspberry Pi, a touch screen, an RFID reader, and a custom-built electronic laser cutter interface built upon a teensy microcontroller.

 -----------------
 # Project Photos